Why Does My Toddler Drool So Much? | District Speech and Language Therapy | Speech Therapist Clinic in Washington DC

 3. Orofacial Myofunctional Disorders

-For instance, if your child is struggling with an orofacial myofunctional disorder such as tongue thrust, they may press their tongue to the roof of their mouth in order to swallow.
+For instance, if your child is living with an orofacial myofunctional disorder, such as tongue thrust, they may press their tongue to the roof of their mouth in order to swallow.

 Orofacial myofunctional disorders can affect your child’s growth and development, as well as lead to complications such as talking, swallowing, and breathing difficulties.

-If your child is struggling with an orofacial myofunctional disorder, you may notice the following symptoms:
+If your child is living with an orofacial myofunctional disorder, you may notice the following symptoms:

 • Difficulty breathing through nose